BrightLocal/ApiDocs/source/includes/_reviews.md

 country | <span class="label label-required">Required</span>
 sort | 'rating' or 'date'.
 By default 'date'. reviews-limit | Positive number or 'all'.
-By default 100. date-from | Date Format: Y-m-d or Y-m-d H:i:s.
+By default 100. next-page | Number for Google and a string value for the rest of directories. date-from | Date Format: Y-m-d or Y-m-d H:i:s.
 By default not specified. start-page | See [paging](#paging) table below for details.